-UPDATED 1.8.2017 Here is a PDF of the revised draft–it still isn’t complete, but it’s a huge improvement over the original posted here two years ago.
+UPDATED 12.4.2017 Here is a PDF of the newest revised draft–it still isn’t complete, but it’s a huge improvement over the original.

 This graphic is a rough draft of a project I’m working on—organizing all the standard works of the LDS Church into a single timeline.
 I think this will be a valuable scripture study tool because it will help us see these writings outside of their monolithic arrangement in our books, and inside their chronological contexts.

 For example, instead of seeing the Old Testament as the law, and then the writings, and then the prophets—where the timeline actually ends halfway through the Old Testament and then doubles back to fill in the narrative with the writings of the various persons in that narrative—we can read it in the order in which all of its contents occur.
 It will aid understanding and appreciation.
 This makes sense.

 Not only the Bible benefits from this, though.
 By integrating its unique scriptures into this timeline, we can really see just how much time the book of Ether occupies, and how much the early Book of Mormon authors were in tune with the events of the end of the Old Testament.

 We can see Book of Mormon stories filling in the gaps between the two testaments, and continuing the tragic legacy of the earliest Christian era after the New Testament ends.